bradhowes/LPF/README.md

 [auval](https://developer.apple.com/library/archive/documentation/MusicAudio/Conceptual/AudioUnitProgrammingGuide/AudioUnitDevelopmentFundamentals/AudioUnitDevelopmentFundamentals.html)
 tests. (`auval -v aufx lpas BRay`)

+## Demo Targets

+The macOS and iOS apps are simple hosts that demonstrate the functionality of the AUv3 component.
+In the AUv3 world, an app serves as a delivery mechanism for an app extension like AUv3.
+When the app is installed, the operating system will also install and register any app extensions found in the app.

+The `SimplyLowPass` apps attempt to instantiate the AUv3 component and wire it up to an audio file player and the output speaker.
+When it runs, you can play the sample file and manipulate the filter settings -- cutoff frequency in the horizontal direction and resonance in the vertical.
+You can control these settings either by touching on the graph and moving the point or by using the sliders to change their associated values.
+The sliders are somewhat superfluous but they act on the AUv3 component via the AUPropertyTree much like an external MIDI controller might do.

 ## Code Layout

 Each OS ([macOS](macOS) and [iOS](iOS)) have the same code layout: